 Hatley Park Castle

 Hatley Castle was built in 1908 for James and Laura Dunsmuir (son and daughter-in-law of Robert Dunsmuir mentioned above).
-James wanted the exterior to look like a medieval castle, while Laura wanted the inside to be a beautiful place she could entertain and accommodate her large family and staff.
+James wanted the exterior to look like a medieval castle, while Laura wanted the inside to be a beautiful place where she could entertain and accommodate her large family and staff.
 Completed in just 18 months, prominent architect Samuel Maclure built a masterpiece featuring a Norman tower with two Tudor‐revival wings on either side.
-At the time it was the largest private residence on the west coast.
+At the time, it was the largest private residence on the West Coast.

 The Empress